Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Note the tool was written to estimate abundance using read data not contig data; however depending on the nature of your research project, estimating the abundance based on assembled contigs may be meaningful.

-There is no separate script for this step, so either copy and `sed` the copy, or `sed` the original script to run the analysis on Kraken2 contig data:
+There is no separate script for this step, so either copy the script and `sed` the copy, or `sed` the original script to run the analysis on Kraken2 contig data:

 ```
 sed -i 's/reads/contigs/g' ./Scripts/bracken_est_abundance.pbs